jvxap/gptfetch/README.md

 # gptfetch
-Linux fetch utility written in rust by chatgpt
+Very simple system fetch utility written in rust by chatgpt.
+Code is skidded from multiple chatgpt prompts, so it's quite messy.